evolution-linux/evolution-docs/src/about/infradocs.md

 [InfraDocs](https://infradocs.voidlinux.org/) is the meta-manual for the Void project systems management.

-EvolutionOS doesn't not make much use of this system.
+EvolutionOS doesn't make much use of this system.